-Description - The activity centre plan supports pedestrian and cycle access within the activity centre as well as to a number of key destinations peripheral to the core of the town such as Kalamunda Senior High School, Stirk Park and the Bibbulmun Track.
-Refer to Movement Network Plan at Figure 29.
+Description - The precinct structure plan supports pedestrian and cycle access within the activity centre as well as to a number of key destinations peripheral to the core of the town such as Kalamunda Senior High School, Stirk Park and the Bibbulmun Track.
+Refer to Movement Network Plan at Figure 30.

-- Create pedestrian linkages through the activity centre plan area to provide direct connections between key destinations increasing permeability, legibility and way-finding through the activity centre. - Pededestrian linkage in locations where there is existing development, the linkage is to be provided when/if that existing development is substantially redeveloped and at the discretion of the City of Kalamunda. - Reconfiguration of central mall to allow one-way traffic with controlled access increasing pedestrian and vehicle movement in a shared zoned. - Rationalised road pavements to deliver improved pedestrian spaces and increased activation within road reserves. - Dedicated on road cycleway on Mead Street and Canning Road to support commuter and recreational use. - Prioritisation of pedestrian movement networks over vehicular within the town centre core. - Creation of shared space in support of the town square to allow for large civic events.
+- Create pedestrian linkages through the precinct structure plan area to provide direct connections between key destinations increasing permeability, legibility and way-finding through the activity centre. - Pedestrian linkage in locations where there is existing development, the linkage is to be provided when/if that existing development is substantially redeveloped and at the discretion of the City of Kalamunda. - Reconfiguration of Central Mall to allow one-way traffic with controlled access increasing pedestrian and vehicle movement in a shared zoned. - Rationalised road pavements to deliver improved pedestrian spaces and increased activation within road reserves. - Dedicated on road cycleway on Mead Street and Canning Road to support commuter and recreational use. - Prioritisation of pedestrian movement networks over vehicular within the town centre core. - Creation of shared space in support of the future potential civic space to allow for large civic events.